sethtx - Interact with the Host Transfer Mode mechanismSYNOPSIS

 If existing connections are to remain undisturbed, turn on Host Transfer Mode only after the needed winmap tcp and winmap udp commands have been issued.

 No version of Windows to date handles multiple Internet connections in a sensible manner.
 At best, Windows will monitor traffic from the current default gateway and switch to another gateway if the original gateway is not responding.
 Traffic aggregation over multiple gateways has never been supported.
-NAT32's Host Transfer Mode works by intercepting Windows IPv4 traffic and forwarding it via an interface chosen by an Interface Selection Algorithm.
-The desired selection algorithm is specified with the setis command.
-The Host Transfer Mode should not be enabled if Windows IP Forwarding is on.
-This is because UDP packet cycles can occur in this case.
+NAT32's Host Transfer Mode works by intercepting Windows TCP/IP traffic and forwarding it via an interface or gateway chosen by an interface or gateway selection algorithm.
+The desired selection algorithm is specified with the setis and setis commands.
+The Host Transfer Mode should not be enabled if Windows IP Forwarding is on because UDP packet cycles can occur in this case.
 The winrt command can be used to turn off Windows IP Forwarding.
 For Dial-Up Networking connections, Host Transfer Mode can be turned on by adding the following command to the end of the connect.txt script file:SEE ALSOsethtx $2 onSimilarly, when the connection is closed, adding the following command to the end of the disconnect.txt file will turn off Host Transfer Mode:sethtx $2 offFor all other Internet connections, Host Transfer Mode can be turned on in file user.txt and off in file exit.txt.

 isolate, setgs, setis, winrt